 This way of doing business uses our talents and spiritual gifts.
 Through our influence, we help others and support God's work.

-Business as Ministry: Many Christian entrepreneurs struggle to see their work as ministry.
-However, a business model can effectively share the gospel.
+Business as Ministry: Many Christian entrepreneurs struggle to see their work as a form of ministry.
+However, a business model is not limited to sharing the gospel and isn't just about making money.
 Social entrepreneurship and marketplace ministries have long fulfilled God's mission, impacting lives while providing valuable products and services.
-Your business can be your ministry, extending beyond the church to all called to use their gifts in the marketplace.
+Your business can be your ministry if its mission is to extend God's vision beyond the church, and you are being called by Him to steward your gifts in the marketplace.

-The goal is to create impact while earning income, which can support you and your ministry full-time—Note that not all ministries should rely on donations as the only way to provide financial support.
-For instance, Apostle Paul and Aquila were tentmakers, with their work financing Paul's ministry, enabling him to provide ministry free of charge to some.
+The goal is to create impact while earning income, which can support you and your ministry full-time.
+Note that not all ministries should rely on donations as the only way to provide financial support.
+For instance, Apostle Paul was a tentmaker, which at times financed his ministry, enabling him to provide ministry free of charge.
+He also saw it as a way to challenge the work he was doing, especially when a specific church he was helping refused to support his mission.
+Paul defends his rights to receive support from the church, so that it wouldn't hinder the work God had called him to do—1 Corinthians 9:1-18.

-Once you discern His plan, test it (1 John 4:1–3) and confirm it with Him, as not all ideas are divinely inspired.
+Once you discern His plan, test it (1 John 4:1–3) and confirm it with God, so you will see that not all ideas are divinely inspired by Him.

-Creating a platform for connecting with both believers and non-believers gives us an opportunity to make a significant impact online through a marketplace ministry model, something the local church cannot always do.
+Creating a platform for connecting with both believers and non-believers allows us to make a significant impact online through a marketplace ministry model, something the local church cannot always do.

 As Christ's representatives, we are called to share the good news wherever we are, including the marketplace.

 The marketplace is a great space to share our faith.
-We can witness effectively through our words and actions, creating chances for others to hear the gospel through the content we create, the connections we build, or the products and services we provide.
+We can effectively witness through our words and actions, creating opportunities for others to hear the gospel through the content we make, the connections we build, or the products and services we provide.

-Advancing God's kingdom in the marketplace means living out our faith for others to see and serving in everything we do.
+Advancing God's kingdom in the marketplace means living out our faith for others to see while serving them in everything we do.
 By doing this, we can be the light in the darkness and positively influence those we are meant to reach through our business.